awneshsingh/USP-FMS-Python-Training/README.md

 $ conda install pip
 ```

-Now that you have installed these updates, return to the **Anaconda Documentation** webpage in your internet browser and follwow the instructions on **Getting started with Anaconda**.
+Now that you have installed these updates, return to the **Anaconda Documentation** webpage in your internet browser and follow the instructions on **Getting started with Anaconda**.
 You can use Python using several applications.
 We will be focussing on two applications for the training: [Spyder](https://www.spyder-ide.org/) and [Jupyter Notebook](https://jupyter.org/).
 However, in the long-term, we will stick to Spyder.

 ## Installation of Additional Libraries